splunk/observability-workshop/docs/smartagent/prep.md

 ---

-## 2. Download App Dev Workshop
+## 2. Download DevOps Workshop

-Regardless if you are running this lab locally or if you are going to create your own AWS/EC2 Instance you need to download the App Dev Workshop zip file locally, unzip the file, rename it and `cd` into the directory.
+Regardless if you are running this lab locally or if you are going to create your own AWS/EC2 Instance you need to download the DevOps Workshop zip file locally, unzip the file, rename it and `cd` into the directory.

 === "Linux/Mac OS"